Bedok

-Bedok has a rich history, with evidence of human settlement dating back to the 14th century.
-The area was originally a fishing village and agriculture centre, but over the years it has transformed into a bustling residential and commercial hub.
-Today, Bedok is known for its vibrant and diverse community, with a mix of public and private housing options, shopping centers, parks, and a thriving food scene.
+Bedok has a history of evidenced human settlement dating back to the 14th century.
+The area was originally a fishing village and agriculture centre, but it became a residential and commercial hub with development.

-In addition to its commercial development, Bedok also boasts several green spaces and parks, including Bedok Reservoir Park and East Coast Park, providing residents with ample opportunities for recreation and relaxation.
-The area is also well-connected to the rest of the city, with a number of transportation options, including MRT stations, bus routes, and major expressways, making it an accessible and convenient location for residents and visitors alike.
+In addition to its commercial development, Bedok has several green spaces and parks, including Bedok Reservoir Park and East Coast Park.

-Population wise, Bedok is the largest planning area in the country, being home to approximately 280,000 residents.
-This high demographic is largely explained by the affordable public housing in Bedok New Town, due to its relatively distant location from the Central Area.
+Bedok is the second most populous planning area in the country, being home to 274,360 residents.
+This high demographic is largely explained by the cheaper public housing in the planning area, due to its relatively distant location from the Central Area (city centre).
 Besides public housing developments, private residences are also prevalent in the area, most of which are found in the neighbourhoods of Bayshore, Frankel Avenue and Siglap, in western and southwestern Bedok.

+Overview

 Etymology

 The origin of the name "Bedok" likely comes from the Malay word for "drum", a reference to the sound of drums heard in the area during traditional festivals and ceremonies.
 Its use was known as early as 1604 in Manuel Godinho de Erédia's map of Singapore.
 The map refers to the Bedok River (present-day Sungei Bedok) as Sune Bodo.

 History

 As part of the Tanah Merah region, Bedok's history is largely influenced by its coastal frontier.
 The general area known as Bedok today was first mentioned in maps dating to the pre-Raffles era.
-After Singapore was colonised by the British in 1819, Simpang Bedok Village became an ethnically mixed community consisting of Chinese and Malay peoples.
+After Singapore was colonised by the British in 1819, Simpang Bedok became an ethnically mixed community consisting of Chinese and Malay peoples.
 Before the 1960s, Bedok's primary source of income was coconut, which was harvested from the plantations found in the Siglap subzone.
 Fishing was another primary source of income for the villagers of Simpang Bedok at the time.

-The modern development of Bedok only began in 1966, when reclamation works along the coastal area began.
+The modern development of Bedok began in 1966, when reclamation works along the coastal area began.
 In the following decade, Bedok was transformed by the Housing and Development Board (HDB) into the country's fifth self-contained new town, with the first residential flats emerging in the vicinity by 1975.
 Following the Fall of Saigon that same year, Bedok Jetty became a focal point for Vietnamese refugees landing in Singapore during Operation Thunderstorm.

-Bedok Town had been developed since 1973, with the newer roads such as Bedok Plain, Bedok Highway, and Bedok Heights being built until 1975.
-The New Upper Changi Road was fully built and opened in 1979, where the massive development had been completed except Bedok Reservoir and Kaki Bukit, which was built later between 1983 and 1988.
+Bedok Town has been developed since 1973, with newer roads such as Bedok Plain, Bedok Highway, and Bedok Heights being built until 1975.
+New Upper Changi Road was fully built and opened in 1979.
+Development was completed at that time, except for Bedok Reservoir and Kaki Bukit, which were developed later between 1983 and 1988.